By Doug Nesbitt

-Second, the provinces can enact legislation to bring for-profit LTC facilities under public ownership independent of the federal government.
-Provincial governments do not have to wait for the federal government.
+Second, the provinces can enact legislation to bring for-profit LTC facilities under public ownership.
+This can be done independently of the federal government.
+Provincial governments do not have to wait for the federal government to act.

 Both routes are of course immensely difficult, but if the achievement of medicare is any guide, the provincial route will be the most fruitful.
 A breakthrough in one province can build pressure on other provincial governments and the federal government.

 There is also the potential of bringing Revera, the second-largest long-term care profiteer in Canada, under public ownership.
 The corporation is owned entirely by the federal crown corporation, the Public Sector Pension Investment Board.
 A petition is circulating to make this happen, and many union and healthcare activists have spoken about the case of Revera, such as CUPE pensions researcher Kevin Skerrett.

 Is there a party who can do this?
 The federal NDP and the Ontario NDP have both called for an end to for-profit long-term care.
 However, the timelines from both parties are so long, they’re hard to take seriously.

 The Ontario NDP plan would take 8 years.
 This timeline is based on not renewing the operating licenses of for-profit operators.
 Eight years would require back-to-back NDP majority governments.
 How realistic is this?